sybrew/the-seo-framework/readme.txt

 			* We made sure that any future change will automatically be supported, thanks to the use of resize observers.
 There's an edge-case for Edge, which still relies on our archaic implementation, however.
 		* You can now use keyboard navigation to select a title separator.
 		* jQuery 3.5.1 is now supported--we faced issues with the load sequence using Firefox and Edge.
+		* Tooltips no longer stick around after you click them using a movable pointer (non-Touch), resolving egregiously annoying behavior on labels and links that have tooltip support.
 	* **Post type and taxonomy support:**
 		* When a post type or taxonomy isn't publicly queryable, TSF won't consider it as a supported anymore.
 		* You can no longer select the primary term for taxonomies that aren't supported (not publicly viewable or otherwise disabled via the TSF interface).